Runic Revolt Preview

 Finder Warren lifted a hand, and Darren lurched upward suddenly, levitating a foot off the ground.
 He began floating backward toward the ship.

 Finder Warren stared at Dad for a moment, then turned his back to him, levitating back toward the ship.
 The other two cloaked men placed their orbs back within their cloaks.
 Darren continued to be pulled toward the open door of the ship.
 The air rippled slightly around him, under the strange power of the cloaked men.

 “Dad!”
 Darren pleaded.
 “Make them stop!
 I don’t wanna go!”

 “Darren!”
 Dad cried.
 “You can’t take my son.
 You can’t take my son!”

-But Finder Warren ignored them, and Darren disappeared within the ship, the ramp swinging closed.
+But Finder Warren ignored them, and Darren disappeared within the ship, the ramp swinging shut.
 The cloaked men resumed their positions around it, and the ship began to rise into the air.

 “Darren!”
 Tessa screamed, struggling out of her Dad’s grip and jumping to the ground.
 She ignored the pain in her feet, bursting forward.
 The invisible wall was gone, and she ran toward the rising ship, her soles leaving bloody footprints on the street.
 “Darren!”

 The black ship flew upward, rising faster and faster, higher than the tallest building in Osa now.
-Tessa stopped, staring up at it, watching as it shrank against the pure blue sky.
+Tessa stopped, watching as it shrank against the pure blue sky.
 Watching until it was so small she couldn’t see it anymore.